junga-com/bg-core/readme.md

 [ work ]
 state=NY
 $
-$ iniParamGet /tmp/data9 home city
+$ iniParamGet /tmp/data9 home state
-AnyTown
+Ca
 $ iniParamGet /tmp/data9 webserver template

 $ # there is no webserver template setting.
 We can provide a default